 Without going too much into Bear Grylls’s style of survival shows, we can’t help but notice that this knife has a pretty well-rounded design.
 Although it’s more of a survival tool than a must-have kayaking knife per se.

 One of the first things we noticed and enjoyed was the inclusion of a fire starter in the sheath.
-It sure beats rubbing wood to start a fire and get warm after tipping over your kayak.
+It sure beats rubbing wood to start a fire and get warm after tripping over your kayak.

 And just think, you also get a whistle attached to the bottom of the handle so you can make your way back to your party if you got separated.